techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 ## Integrating Django with Auth0

-In this section we'll see how to secure the Django REST API with Auth0.
+In this section, you will see how to secure the Django REST API with Auth0.

-In the next part we'll build the API but before that let's add JWT authentication to our back-end using Auth0.
+In the next part, you will build the API, but before that you will add JWT authentication to your back-end using Auth0.

-For this reason, we'll need to first install Django REST framework and the `djangorestframework-jwt` package for handling JWT authentication in DRF then we'll setup `djangorestframework-jwt` to use Auth0 for signing the JWT tokens.
+For this reason, you will need to install the [Django REST framework](http://www.django-rest-framework.org/).
+You will also need to install the `djangorestframework-jwt` package for handling JWT authentication.
+You will setup `djangorestframework-jwt` to use Auth0 for signing the JWT tokens.

-So head back to your terminal, make sure the virtual environment we previously created is activated then run the following command to install both packages using `pip`
+To do that, head back to your terminal, make sure the virtual environment we previously created is activated, and then run the following commands to install both packages using `pip`:

 ```bash
 pip install djangorestframework